Floor Ideas for Kitchens and Bathrooms with Oak Cabinets

 The fourth thing to keep in mind is the finish of your cabinets.
 High gloss cabinet finishes work well with cleaner looks.
 Stay away from floors with a lot of texture as it will make the space feel too busy.
 Cabinets with a more flat or matte finish have more flooring options to coordinate.

-Now that we’ve gone over the basics, let’s take a look at some great flooring options!
+We’ve gone over the basics, now let’s take a look at some great flooring options!

 Tile Floors with Oak Cabinets

-One of the most popular flooring choices in homes in the 90s was tile.
-It still is popular and a great choice today for its durability and ease of maintenance.
-Tile comes in a variety of colors and sizes which makes it easy to find a style that fits your desired aesthetic.
+One of the most popular flooring choices in homes of the 90s was ceramic tile.
+Tile is always a good choice, not only because of its durability, but also ease of maintenance.
+Ceramic tile or porcelain tile comes in a variety of colors and sizes which makes it easy to find a style that fits your desired aesthetic.

-I love the look of a large format porcelain tile in a dark charcoal color and contrasting lighter grout to tie in with some of the popular and busy 90s granite colors.
+I love the look of a large format porcelain tile or ceramic tile in a dark charcoal color and contrasting lighter grout to tie in with some of the popular and busy 90s granite colors.
 The tile will provide contrast and add interest without overwhelming the space.
+If you choose medium to dark gray floors, you’ll want to use wall colors in the lighter shades.

 RELATED: Ideas to Update Your 90s Home